HanWenfang/syncless/branches/with_ptsevent/README.txt

     operation back to the runnables list?

 A5.
 Yes, you can use tasklet_obj.insert(), tasklet_obj.run() (or any other
     means to insert the tasklet to the runnables list).
+But you are not allowed to change the tempval (None by default) of a tasklet blocked on a Syncless I/O operation.
+If you do so, event_del() won't be called, and you'll get spurious events later (with exceptions caused by spurious tasklet_obj.insert()).

     Please note, however, that for non-sleep I/O operations the tasklet would retry the I/O operation (with the timeout period restarted), so it